Czesław Kiszczak: Later years

 Kiszczak (as well as Jaruzelski) remains one of the most controversial figures in contemporary Polish history, with fierce debates taking place about whether he was a patriot or a traitor.
 His critics hate him for the communist-era repressions that caused the suffering of many Poles and have accused him of acting in the interests of Moscow.
 But other Poles praise Kiszczak for relinquishing power without violence and point out that he deserves credit for eventually opening a dialogue with Solidarity and its leader Lech Wałęsa in the Round Table talks that led to partially free elections in 1989 and the end of communism in Poland.
 To some critics, Kiszczak redeemed himself already in 1984 when, as minister of internal affairs, he oversaw the prosecution and conviction of secret police officers who had abducted and murdered a pro-Solidarity priest, Jerzy Popiełuszko.

 Many Poles found it frustrating that Kiszczak never faced punishment for martial law and other repressive measures, while some lower level police officers have faced convictions.
 In the 25 years after reestablishment of democracy in Poland, Kiszczak was tried in court a number of times for his role in imposing martial law, but he never served prison time.
 One of the most serious accusations against him was connected to the martial law killings of nine miners during the pacification of Wujek coalmine.
 Kiszczak was acquitted in these killings and was handed only a two-year suspended sentence for his role in imposing martial law.

 Kiszczak died in Warsaw on 5 November 2015 at the age 90, due to heart problems.
 The Polish Ministry of Defence refused to allot a burial plot for him at the Powązki Military Cemetery or provide military funeral honors.
-The general was buried at the Orthodox Cemetery in Warsaw in the presence of his family members and friends.
+The general is buried at the Orthodox Cemetery in Warsaw in the presence of his family members and friends.
 There was no government or military official participation in the ceremony.

 Kiszczak was survived by his wife Maria, economist and university professor, and children Ewa and Jarosław.